Top tips for disabled access in hotels and other accommodation

 Try to keep fittings around the room at a reasonable height, including temperature control and wardrobe fixtures.
 Appliances should be within easy reach and with large-print instructions should they be required.
 Avoid over-decorating the room with soft furnishings such as rugs or plants which can take up valuable space, especially if guests are bringing extra equipment along with them.

 The en-suite bathroom is one of the most important features of adapted rooms.
 The bathroom needs to be roll in, but not just to the toilet – the shower too!
 It’s best to fit a spacious, wet room with grab rails and a fold down seat in the shower if you can.
 Space is always key in adapted bedrooms, and the bathroom is no different.
-Check out our top tips for accessible bathrooms.
+Check out our top tips for accessible toilets too.

 6. Increase staff awareness